Decay of the pseudoscalar glueball into vector, axial-vector, scalar and pseudoscalar mesons: Decay of the pseudoscalar glueball into conventional mesons

-After performing the shift operations (\ref{shift1}) and (\ref{psz}) in the Lagrangian\ (\ref{lag1}), we obtain the relevant tree-level vertices for the decay processes of pseudoscalar glueball $\tilde{G}$.\\ The branching ratios of the pseudoscalar glueball $\tilde{G}$ for the decays into two-body $PS$ and into $PV$ are reported in Table I for both choices of the pseudoscalar glueball masses, $2.6$ GeV related to the future PANDA experiment and $2.37$ GeV relevant for the ongoing BESIII experiment.
-The results are presented relative to the total decay width of the pseudoscalar glueball $\Gamma_{\tilde{G}}^{tot}$ to eliminate the unknown coupling constant.
-(For details of the two-body decay calculation, see Appendix \ref{pd2}.)
+The branching ratios of the pseudoscalar glueball $\tilde{G}$ for the decays into two and three-body, $PS$, $PV$, $PPP$, $PPV$, $PPA$ and $PSV$ are reported in the following tables for two possible choices of the pseudoscalar glueball masses.
+The choice of the value $2.6$ GeV is a consequence of the central value of a given lattice calculation and $2.37$ GeV according to the obtained candidate by the BESIII experiment.
+The results are presented relative to the decay width of the pseudoscalar glueball into $\pi\pi \eta$, $\Gamma_{\tilde{G}\rightarrow\pi\pi \eta}$, to eliminate the unknown coupling constant.